 Late one night while wreaking my mental revenge on the male species, I conceived of photographing the male arsehole.
-I laughed as I imagined the subjugating process.
-Then as a self dare, I challenged myself to actually carry out my late night fantasy.
+I laughed as I imagined the process of subjugation.
+Then as a self dare, I challenged myself to actually carry out this late night fantasy.

-It soon became evident that the 'male arsehole' would never have the courage for such a challenging and intimate exploration.
+It soon became evident that the typical 'male arsehole' would never have the courage to accept such an intimate, vulnerable making exploration.
 It takes courage to spread your legs and open yourself up (something usually expected of women).

-I had been unprepared for the powerful taboo this area of the anatomy still holds, even in this day and age.
-I found it a no go area socially, publicly, visually and conversationally.
+I was unprepared for the powerful taboo this area of the anatomy still holds.
+I found the arsehole a no go area socially, visually and conversationally.

-The anus is a space that has been heavily colonised by religion, society, culture, family and the law.
-For these reasons it became a wonderfully rich source to investigate as it evokes such strong reactions, prejudices, fears and passions.
+The anus has been heavily colonised by religion, society, culture, family and the law.
+For these reasons it became a wonderfully rich source to investigate for the strong reactions, prejudices, fears and passions it evokes.

-Most people have never seen their arsehole, yet they engage with it daily in dealing with bodily waste.
+Most people have never seen their own arsehole, yet they engage with it daily in dealing with their own bodily waste.

 The arsehole is the gateway between inner and outer worlds.
 It is a tender orifice, well protected by two fleshy mounds.
 The anus is a nerve rich interior space that can be entered.
 Men can explore being penetrated in this area of their bodies if they so choose.
 The male g spot is located inside the anus.
-It is surprising how many men feel their masculinity to be threatened when one mentions exploring or exposing the anus.
-The laws stating that buggery was a capital offence have only been repealed during the past few decades in the ‘civilized’ world.
+It is surprising how many men feel their masculinity threatened when one mentions exploring or exposing the anus.
+The laws where buggery was punishable with a death sentence have only been recently been repealed in the past few decades in the so called ‘civilized’ world.

-My profoundest respect to the men who participated.
+My most profound respect to the men who participated.
 Thank you for going there, for opening yourselves up literally and physically

 For me the real adventures are the inner journeys.